 - A student's 6-month access to the learning module has expired.

-The Mathematics Placement Test, Level 3 (MPT 3) is for students who have previously taken a year or more of calculus course in high school or who have college credit for calculus.
-The MPT 3 can be used for placement into calculus courses (MATH:1380, MATH:1460, MATH:1550, MATH:1850, or MATH:1860) and linear algebra courses (MATH:2550 or MATH:2700).
-Students who earn an 8 or lower on the MPT 3 will be asked to take the ALEKS math placement test before registering for classes.
-The MPT 3 is the only math placement test that will indicate whether or not a student is prepared for MATH:1560 Engineering Math II, MATH:1860 Calculus II, MATH:2550 Engineering Math III or MATH:2700 Introduction to Linear Algebra.
-More information about the MPT 3, including a link to take the test, is available at https://newstudents.uiowa.edu/mpt3.
+The Advanced Math Placement test (formerly known as the MPT 3) is for students who have previously taken a year or more of calculus course in high school or who have college credit for calculus.
+The Advanced Math Placement test can be used for placement into calculus courses (MATH:1380, MATH:1460, MATH:1550, MATH:1850, or MATH:1860) and linear algebra courses (MATH:2550 or MATH:2700).
+Students who earn an 8 or lower on the Advanced Math Placement test will be asked to take the ALEKS math placement test before registering for classes.
+The Advanced Math Placement test is the only math placement test that will indicate whether or not a student is prepared for MATH:1560 Engineering Math II, MATH:1860 Calculus II, MATH:2550 Engineering Math III or MATH:2700 Introduction to Linear Algebra.
+More information about the Advanced Math Placement test, including a link to take the test, is available at https://newstudents.uiowa.edu/mpt3.

 Older Placement Tests